perturber/shubham/research.md

 </div>

 EMRIs are inspirals of a compact object (CO), most likely a stellar-origin black hole with mass \\(\sim 10 M_\odot\\) orbiting a supermassive black hole (MBH) of mass \\(\sim 10^6 M_\odot\\).
 Their gravitational wave signals are expected to spend years in the LISA band spanning hundreds of thousands of strong-field orbits.
 This will allow a unique opportunity to map the curvature of spacetime around MBHs, testing General Relativity (GR) to unprecedented precision.
-In addition, any environmental forces (for e.g. from an accretion disk surrounding the MBH) will have a cummulative effect on the long-term inspiral, which would make the measurements extremely sensitive to beyond-vacuum effects.
+In addition, any environmental forces (for e.g. from an accretion disk surrounding the MBH) will have a cummulative effect on the long-term inspiral, which makes the measurements extremely sensitive to such effects.

+---

+## A study of correlations between "Beyond-Vacuum-GR" effects in EMRIs

 © 2025 Shubham Kejriwal